WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-04-08-implement-azure-storage-blobs-and-azure-files.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [70-532, Azure, Certification, Exam, Learning]
+description: Azure provides several methods of storing files, including Azure Storage blobs and Azure Files.
+In this post, I want to talk about the differences between them and how to use them.
 ---
 Azure provides several methods of storing files, including Azure Storage blobs and Azure Files.
 In this post, I want to talk about the differences between them and how to use them.